lingeringsocket/shlurd/openhab/README.md

 You should get a response such as `Yes, some windows are open.`

+Note that the demo items do not all follow the Home Builder naming conventions correctly, so some commands may not be understood correctly as a result.

 # Android

 If you want to use your Android phone to send voice commands, add this to your items file: